csula/cs1222-fall-2017/notes/sql-ddl.md

 ## Objectives

 * Lean how databases are created
+* Save and use DDL in scripts
 * Create and alter the field structure of tables
 * Create and drop primary key constraints
 * Create and drop default constraints
 * Create and drop check constraints
 * Create and drop foreign key constraints
+* Field types
+* Prepare Statements
 * Create and drop indexes
 * Create and drop views
-* Learn about stored procedures and triggers
-* Save and use DDL in scripts

 ## Database Definition Language (DDL)